0xPolygon/kurtosis-cdk/docs/how-to/migrate/forkid-7-to-9.md

     cast sig-event 'SetDataAvailabilityProtocol(address)'
     ```

-4. In the above example, tt looks like the unregistered event is a call to `SetDataAvailabilityProtocol(address)`.
+4. In the above example, it looks like the unregistered event is a call to `SetDataAvailabilityProtocol(address)`.